BoisterousCoder/Yakking_Yak/README.md

 Currently the messages are encrypted with a shared key, but not authenticated.
 I am implementing message signing based on the elliptic curve digital signature algorithm (ECDSA).

 Both of these should be solved when I add in my Rusty Log project and The web native api

+Currently Messages are sent to a server to be sent to out to everyone.
+I plan on changing this to be peer to peer.